Kotlin

 Popular Frameworks

-- Ktor: Lightweight server-side framework
+- Ktor: Lightweight Kotlin-first server and client framework

-- Android Development: Primary language for Android
+- Android Development: Kotlin is Google's preferred language for Android

-- Gradle Kotlin DSL: Build automation
+- Gradle Kotlin DSL: Build automation (default for new Gradle projects)

 Best Practices